-Bryan Cave LLP has represented owners, operators, franchisors, and/or franchisees in connection with over 1,300 restaurants and venues that provide food service.
 This handbook provides a basic framework to assist in-house legal departments with handling a security incident.
 Section I explains what security incidents are, how often they occur, and which types of organizations are most at risk.
-It also discusses the types of costs that a security breach may impose on a restaurant.
-Section II outlines how in-house counsel can help their restaurant prepare for a security incident and how in-house counsel can evaluate the degree to which the restaurant is already prepared.
+It also discusses the types of costs that a security breach may impose on an organization.
+Section II outlines how in-house counsel can help their organization prepare for a security incident and how in-house counsel can evaluate the degree to which the organization is already prepared.
 Section III walks through the different steps that must be taken once a security incident occurs, including how to investigate the incident and how to communicate with other potentially interested entities such as business partners or law enforcement.
 It also discusses steps to consider if the security incident is, in fact, a "breach" that might harm consumers.